 And makes me want to build more stuff… which is always a plus.

-Think you’ll try a DIY pallet-style tool shelf to organize something?
-What could you use it for?
+Think you’ll build some DIY pallet shelves to organize something?
+What could you use them for?

 Visit the entire workshop series HERE